sylvaticus/juliatutorial/custom-types.md

 # Types

-Types are what in other langauges are called classes, or structured data: they define the kind of information that is embedded in the type, that is a set of fields (aka properties in other languages), and then individual istances of objects can be made with specific values for the fields defined in the type.
+Types are, for the most (see later for the difference), what in other languages are called classes, or structured data: they define the kind of information that is embedded in the type, that is a set of fields (aka properties in other languages), and then individual instances of objects can be produced each with its own specific values for the fields defined by the type.

-Some syntax:
+Some syntax that will be used in the examples:

 * `a::B` means "a must be of type B"
 * `A<:B` means "A must be a subtype of B".